micropython/micropython/nrf/README.md

     git submodule update --init
     make -C mpy-cross

-By default PCA10040 (nrf52832) is used as compile target.
+By default, the PCA10040 (nrf52832) is used as compile target.
 To build and flash issue the following command inside the nrf/ folder:

     make
     make flash